wasiflamer/FSO-Part0/0.4/new_note.md

     server-->>browser: Raw Data
     deactivate server

-    Note over browser,server: callback function is executed to render the notes with the new one
+    Note over browser,server: callback function is executed to render the notes with the new ones